Ryo Endo: Club career

 Endo made his professional debut in a 4–1 Emperor's Cup match against Zweigen Kanazawa.

 Endo was loaned out to Iwaki FC on 17 June 2022.
-On 5 November at same year, he was brought his club promotion to J2 League for the first time as well J3 League champions in 2022 season.
-On 6 December at same year, Endo extended contract on loan at club for 2023 season.
+On 5 November the same year, he helped bring his club promotion to the J2 League for the first time, as well as being J3 League champions in the 2022 season.
+On 6 December, Endo extended his loan at the club for the 2023 season.

+After one season back with Albirex Niigata in 2024, at the end of the season Endo moved on a permanent transfer to Iwaki ahead of the 2025 season.